No Mayo Egg Salad with Dill Pickles and Yogurt

 salt & pepper, to taste

-Boil eggs.
-Cook your eggs using an electric kettle or use the stovetop method.
+Boil the eggs.
+Use the stovetop or an electric kettle to hard-boil eggs.
 For stovetop, bring salted water to a boil, lower the eggs gently with a slotted spoon, and boil for 10 minutes.
 Chill the eggs in an ice bath for 15 minutes, then peel.

 Prep ingredients.
-While the eggs chill, dice the celery, pickles, shallot, and dill.
-Combine them in a mixing bowl with lemon zest, half the lemon juice, olive oil, smoked paprika, Greek yogurt, salt, and pepper.
+While the eggs cool, chop the celery, dill pickles, shallot, and fresh dill.
+Combine in a bowl with lemon zest, half the lemon juice, olive oil, smoked paprika, Greek yogurt, salt, and pepper.
+Once the eggs are cool, peel, then chop or grate them and add to the bowl.

 Chill and rest.
-For best results, refrigerate for at least 2 hours or overnight to let the flavors meld and the mixture thicken.
+Cover and refrigerate the egg salad for at least 2 hours or overnight.
+This helps the flavors meld and the texture thicken.
 Store leftovers in an airtight container for up to 3 days, and stir before serving.

 Don’t overcook the eggs: Adjust the cooking time based on size—7 minutes for medium, 10 for large, and up to 12 for extra-large eggs.
 Overcooked eggs lead to chalky yolks, so set a timer to get perfect results.